 Blended Families

-Common Myths:
+Common Blended Family Myths:

 1. We'll become one big happy family - Though possible, it can take a very long time.
 Experts state that it takes about six years for the new blended family to feel comfortable and longer if there are complications.
-There are 8 stages of blended families and Disillusionment around expectations is the just the first stage of growing together.
+There are eight stages of blended families and Disillusionment around expectations is the just the first stage of growing together.

 2. The Stepparent should love their new children - The new marriage is exciting to the new couple but usually not so to the children.
 The children often experience loss and grief over their former family and parent.
 Relationships and friendships take time to build so plan to take the role modeling respect and kindness without overt feelings of love or fondness as you start off blending your family.